 At the front is a lounge with comfortable chairs and a coffee table.
 It is here that your coffee or tea is left in the morning, while during the afternoon it is a nice spot to while away your siesta.
 In the spacious bedroom, pale-wood furniture and cream fabrics look very contemporary and stylish, and the odd bit of Maasai jewellery dotted around reminds you that you are in Kenya!
 A large decanter of drinking water, radio for emergencies, and wellington boots for wet weather offer some useful practicalities too.

 You’ll need to tear yourself away from the lovely tents to join the activities at Kicheche Bush Camp, which focus mainly on game drives in comfortable, open-sided 4WD vehicles, with only four seats (there's also one six-seater).
+They all have plug socket strips with inverters, for charging your batteries.
 You will spend most of your time exploring the Olare Orok Conservancy which has few other vehicles around and some superb wildlife viewing.
 For guests who spend three nights here a full-day visit to the main Maasai Mara National Reserve is also included.
 In the national reserve driving is restricted to the roads and during the day only, but in the conservancy drives can take you off-road and extend after dark as well.
 Most evening drives bring you back to camp after a short night drive, in time for dinner at 8.00pm.

 It is also possible to arrange trips to the local Maasai village, and nature walks led by a Kicheche Bush Camp guide with a radio, and an armed ranger.
 If you’re really adventurous you can also arrange an overnight fly-camp – you leave Kicheche in the afternoon and walk to a very simple bush camp consisting of dome tents and a single bush shower and toilet.